canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 * Interviewing is broken.
 Everybody with a blog complain about the interview process.
 Even on Twitter (Oh Twitter, the place to complain in less than 280 characters)
 * We solve (or attempt to solve) algorithms and data structures exercises on whiteboards.
 Although, [a study](https://www.sciencedaily.com/releases/2020/07/200714101228.htm) reveals whiteboarding only test candidate's ability to deal with stress.
 Most of the time, we don't use those subjects after the interview process.
 * There are pages to train for whiteboarding: [HackerRank](https://www.hackerrank.com/), [LeetCode](https://leetcode.com/), [CodeWars](https://www.codewars.com/)...
 * Interviewing is based on rejection.
 Only a small percentage of applicants are hired.
 A story tells some managers at a big company rejected all applications they were asked to review.
 Later, the secret was revealed.
-They were their own applications.
+They reviewed their own applications.
 * Ninjas, superheroes, wizards, 10x engineers...Ping-pong tables, open spaces, cool offices, being "agile" and [put the latest next big thing here] are often listed on job descriptions.

 During 2020 world pandemic, some companies turned remote.
 We started to use Zoom, a conference room tool.
-Most people started to work from home without any previous experience on working remote. _"Please, turn off your microphone"_, _"you're muted"_, we all heard these phrases in meetings every once in a while.
+Most people started to work from home without any previous experience on working remotely. _"Please, turn off your microphone"_, _"you're muted"_, we all heard these phrases in meetings every once in a while.

 I hope 2020 world pandemic is still on Wikipedia or whatever you have these days to look things up...or brains are already connected to the Internet, like in the Matrix movie?
 You watch Matrix in class?
 Wait!
 Do you still have schools?